- Open enrollment for 2022 health plans: November 1, 2021 through January 15, 2022.

 Which insurers offer coverage in the Michigan marketplace?

-As of 2021, there are nine insurers that offer exchange plans in Michigan.
+For 2022 coverage, there are ten insurers that offer exchange plans in Michigan.
 In most of Michigan, at least four insurers are offering plans, although there are just two participating insurers in upper Michigan.

 - Blue Care Network